This site receives compensation for qualified sales and banner clicks referred from this site. Learn More

 It gives the bike a unique look and offers the driver a lot of control.

 [amazon fields=”B006CFDMQQ” value=”button”]

 Pure Fix has entered the market with an excellent offering.
 Now, this bike is a little more “aggressive” than the Critical Cycles in that it leans you into a more “aggressive” position.

 However, I enjoy a more aggressive riding position on my bikes.
 It gives me the control and feeling of speed that I love.

 A more purist design, this bike only has the front brake — and it is quite easy to remove that front brake if you decide to go full-on fixie.

 Despite being such a purist, you still get a flip-flop hub.
 So if you decide you aren’t ready to ride a fixed gear, you can switch back to the freewheel.

 Probably the best part of the bike is the company.
-Pure Fix is determined to stand behind their product and will do anything to they can to fix problems you have.
+Pure Fix is determined to stand behind its product and will do anything that they can to fix problems you have.
 It’s a level of customer service that you don’t see much of in this world and sets this bike on a level above.

 Oh, and you have over 12 design colors to choose from…

 Bottom line: they should charge more for this bike than they do.
 If you are shopping for me for Christmas, get me one of these.
 Any of them.